What Causes an Oil Pan to Leak?

-As you may know, the engine oil drain plug threads into the oil pan.
-Each time your car gets an oil change, the plug is removed and reinstalled.
-Because the plug is tampered with so frequently, it can easily become the source of a leak.
+Each time your car gets an oil change, the oil drain plug is removed and reinstalled.
+Because the plug is removed and reinstalled so often, the threads can stretch and the gasket can become worn so that it becomes the source of a leak.

-Sometimes, to fix the leak, you can tighten the drain plug or install a new gasket behind it.
+Sometimes, to fix the leak, you may need to replace the drain plug with a new one and/or install a new gasket.

 Oil Pan Gasket Leak Repair

 It’s important to note that, on many vehicles, other components must be removed first to gain access to the oil pan.
-In some instances, the entire engine must be removed from the vehicle to get to the pan—so make sure to consult the repair manual for your vehicle before digging in.
+In some instances, the entire engine must be removed from the vehicle to get to the pan.
+Front Wheel Drive vehicles may simply require the removal of exhaust or frame parts; rear wheel drive vehicles may require engine hoisting or removal.
+It’s best not to even try those at home.
+Make sure to consult the repair manual for your vehicle before digging in.

 The following is a general outline for oil pan replacement on a vehicle that offers direct access to the pan.